tmtsoftware/esw-vbds/README.md

 See [web/vbds-scala-js](web/vbds-scala-js) for instructions on how to build the JS9 based web app.

+See [python-client](python-client) for information about an example VBDS python client that calculates the centroid of the received images.

 ## Applications

 The main application is an HTTP server called `vbds-server`: